 How to make a living when you have multiple chemical sensitivity

-If you have chemical sensitivities (MCS) and can no longer work your regular job, yet you are rejected for disability, here is what other people did to earn an income.
+If you have chemical sensitivities (MCS) and can no longer work your regular job, yet you are rejected for disability, here is what other people did to earn an income, or supplement their meager disability.

 Getting sick with multiple chemical sensitivity (MCS) makes it difficult to hold onto a job.
 With mild MCS it may be doable, but with severe MCS it gets tougher.
-The level of sensitivity can get worse over time, but often it does not.
+The disease can get worse over time, but often it does not.

 The case for hanging on